 United Way WA delivers a range of intervention and collaborative initiatives aimed at improving the quality of life for those experiencing financial instability or at risk of homelessness.
 Our community will only prosper and grow if all families are financially stable leading to healthier lives, improved work performance, and better education outcomes.
 We work together with local businesses, support groups and community members to tackle these complex issues for successful and sustainable solutions.

-This was an exciting, tailored learning support pathway guiding young adults aged 18 to 25 years to enter or re-enter the workforce through the experience of a volunteer mentor with extensive current or recent industry experience and real-world networks.
+This an exciting, tailored learning support pathway guiding young adults aged 18 to 25 years to enter or re-enter the workforce through the experience of a volunteer mentor with extensive current or recent industry experience and real-world networks.

 Supporting people experiencing homelessness